-- 1 Make sure that you are logged in as ADMIN in NDS mode on the NetWare 4.1x file server. - 2 Run the PCONSOLE utility from PC workstation. - 3 Select print servers from the Available Options menu. - 4 Press INSERT and enter the print server name.
+- 1 Make sure that you are logged in as ADMIN in NDS mode on the NetWare® 4.1x file server. - 2 Run the PCONSOLE utility from PC workstation.

+- 3 Select print servers from the Available Options menu. - 4 Press INSERT and enter the print server name.

-Enter the NetWare print service name of the print server exactly as it appeared in the printer settings page (the default name is BRN_xxxxxx_P1, where xxxxxx is the last six digits of the Ethernet address (MAC address), unless you changed the name to something else).
-You can find the NetWare print service name and MAC address by printing out the printer settings page.
-Refer to the Quick Setup Guide for information on how to print the settings page on your print server.
+Enter the NetWare® print service name of the print server exactly as it appeared in the Network Configuration Page (the default name is BRN_xxxxxx_P1, where xxxxxx is the last six digits of the Ethernet address (MAC address), unless you changed the name to something else).
+You can find the NetWare® print service name and MAC address by printing out the Network Configuration Page.
+See How to Print a Network Configuration Page on page A-8 for information on how to print the Network Configuration Page on your print server.